Nata8/INSPiRE_BC/README.md

     in the structures, the maximum and minimum of the relative "I" counts.

  `classifier.py` <br />
-  - Classifies structures from the output file created by the csv_parser.py script based on the threshold that is set as a global variable.
+  - It classifies structures from the output file created by the csv_parser.py script based on the threshold that is set as a global variable.
     The result is the number and list of complexes that are evaluated as not containing a biological interface.

  `from_ent_to_pdb.py` <br />